Gibbons-Lab/ccmb_workshop/docs/talk.md

 ## Our data

-16S sequencing data of the V4 region from fecal samples
+16S amplicon sequencing data of the V4 region from fecal samples

 16 healthy donors and 16 donors with colorectal cancer (CRC).